 The other side of the dial is another story all together.
 There's a ton of rust on the stem side and the hairspring is a tangled disaster… maybe the seller thought that was a mainspring?

-You can see the hairspring better in this shot… its a total loss.
+You can see the hairspring better in this shot… I think it might have a few issues... in fact, it's a total loss.

 The extensive rust and the destroyed balance were probably grounds for returning the watch but since the rest of the case, dial, etc is decent I decided to keep it.
 I happened to have a spare 686 movement to drop in it's place.